Elephant Rock Travel Guide

 The entire archipelago of the Westman Islands rests in the Southern Iceland Volcanic Zone, and was formed during numerous volcanic eruptions.
 As a result, the islands boast multiple remarkable rock formations and unmatched volcanic landscapes.

 The Elephant Rock fascinates visitors because it resembles the head of a giant elephant which has submerged half its trunk underwater, as if attempting to quench its thirst with the Atlantic Ocean.
+The elephant-shaped formation can be found on the cliffs of Heimaey, making it the elephant island.

 Many have also pointed out the rock's resemblance to H.P.
 Lovecraft's cosmic daemon Cthulhu, a monstrous sea creature with the face of an octopus.
 The likeness is complete with a cleft in the rock where the Lovecraftian creature's eyes would be, and the resulting shadow bestows an eerie and lifelike quality upon its face.